lsd7nk/Linux-Monitoring/README.md

 When you enter matching values, a message describing the problem is displayed and a suggestion to call the script again.
 After the message is displayed, the program terminates correctly.

-## Part 4.
-Configuring visual output design for the system research script
+## 4. Configuring visual output design for the system research script
 The script from "[**3.
 Visual output design for the system research script**](#part-3-visual-output-design-for-the-system-research-script)".
 The color designations are similar.
 The script runs without parameters.
 The parameters are set in the configuration file before running the script.